 A multi-author blog requires a huge budget and the quality of their contents is usually high.

-It passes through so many heads such as editorial department, to research department, graphic department, marketing department and etc for better decision making.
+It passes through so many heads such as editorial department, to the research department, graphics department, marketing department and etc for better decision making.

 Most Multi-author blog has better design outlook, and it covers lots of subject and topics.